ENJOYING A ROMANTIC EVENING WALK IN SHOREHAM-BY-SEA

 The Amsterdam Inn sits just across Red Lion Pub.

-Beautiful wildflowers like this daisy are dotted along River Adur.
+Beautiful wildflowers like this common daisy are dotted along River Adur.

-They really do add to aesthetics and romantic appeal of the river walk.
+They really do add to the aesthetics and romantic appeal of the river walk.

 These boats along River Adur have risen along with the tidal waters.